 Passive involvement techniques promote attentiveness, thinking, feeling/emotional involvement, and passive sensory involvement (watching and hearing).

-Active involvement promotes physical action and movement, looking (as opposed to watching), active listening (as opposed to hearing), and other sensory involvement (tasting, smelling, touching):
+Active involvement techniques promote physical action and movement, looking (as opposed to watching), active listening (as opposed to hearing), and other sensory involvement (tasting, smelling, touching).

-Many of these methods can deliver the all-important links of tangibles and intangibles into interpretive opportunities:
+Many of these methods can deliver the all-important link of tangibles and intangibles into interpretive opportunities:

 Stories, explanations, examples, presentation of evidence, quotes, metaphors, analogies, activities, sequences of questions, discussions, descriptions, demonstrations, comparisons, illustrations.

 Archeologists excavating a site is a magnet for visitors.
 Public interpretation is a challenge, because archeologists both need to complete their technical work and make time to talk with passersby.
 If you plan to excavate or test, check in with the interpretive staff for tips and possible staff presence.

 For Your Information

 Find links to a variety of resources to help you plan, design and develop site-produced interpretive media products.
 The items listed here will help you develop your skills and meet the technical and interpretive standards for NPS media.

 Use What You Know: Assess Your Knowledge (#3 of 10)

 Identify an interpretive service at your park.
 Is it a personal or a nonpersonal interpretive service?
 What involvement techniques are used?